 - This type of support is available for children whose learning needs are severe, complex and lifelong. - This is usually provided via an Education, Health and Care Plan (EHCP).
-This means the child will have been identified by professionals as needing a particularly high level of individual or smallgroup teaching and/or specialised training or equipment. - This type of support is available for children with specific barriers to learning that cannot be overcome through 'Quality First Teaching' and intervention groups.
+This means the child will have been identified by professionals as needing a particularly high level of individual or small-group teaching and/or specialised training or equipment. - This type of support is available for children with specific barriers to learning that cannot be overcome through 'Quality First Teaching' and intervention groups.

 - The child will also need specialist support in school from a professional outside the school. - The school (or parents / carers) can request that Local Authority Services carry out a statutory assessment of the child's needs.
-This is a legal process which sets out the amount of support that will be provided for the child. - After the request has been made to the 'Panel of Professionals' (with a lot of information about the child, including Provision Maps and the 'All About Me'), they will decide whether they think the child's needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
+This is a legal process which sets out the amount of support that will be provided for the child.

+• After the request has been made to the Local Authority, a 'Panel of Professionals' review the information provided (which includes Provision Maps, 'All About Me', any current professional reports from other agencies and any additional evidence of support provided and/ or needed).
+They will decide whether they think the child's needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
 If this is the case, they will ask parents / carers and all professionals involved with the child to write a report outlining the child's needs.

-If they do not think the child needs this, they will ask the school to continue with the current support. - After the reports have all been sent in, the Panel of Professionals will decide if the child's needs are severe, complex and lifelong.
+If they do not think the child needs this, they will ask the school to continue with the current support.

+- If the Local authority agree to a statutory assessment of need, the panel of professionals review all the reports requested and will decide if the child's needs are severe, complex and lifelong.
 If this is the case, they will write an Education Health Care Plan (EHCP).
-If this is not the case, they will ask the school to continue with the current level of support and set up a meeting in school to ensure a plan is in place to ensure the child makes as much progress as possible. - The EHC Plan will outline the number of hours of individual/small group support the child will receive from the LA and how the support should be used, and what strategies must be put in place.
+If this is not the case, they will ask the school to continue with the current level of support and set up a meeting in school to ensure a plan is in place to ensure the child makes as much progress as possible. - The EHC Plan will outline the number of hours (units) of individual/small group support the child will receive from the LA, how the support should be used, and what strategies must be put in place.
 It will also have long- and short-term goals for the child.